MadBomber/a2a/docs/examples/index.md

 ### What is A2A?

-A2A (Agent2Agent) is an open protocol that enables:
+A2A (Agent to Agent) is an open protocol that enables:

 1. **Agent Discovery**: Through AgentCard metadata files
 2. **Task Management**: Submit, monitor, and cancel agent tasks